SimYunSup/bylinecms/README.md

 4. We plan to support separate localization for the default admin dashboard interface and for content.
 In our past work, we’ve often built solutions where content is available in multiple languages, while the admin dashboard remains in just one or two locales.
 More importantly, changing a content field from non-localized to localized should not require a document collection migration.

-5. We’re making it easy to create alternative collection list views — whether for regular collections or media.
+5. We’ll make it easy to create alternative collection list views — whether for regular collections or media.
 You’ll also be able to reduce the selected fields for any list view, so there’s no need to retrieve full collection documents just to render a paginated list in the admin dashboard.

 6. We're going to enable parent / child document relationships by default — ideal for creating documentation sites, or sub-areas in a site where navigation components can be built from child documents.